Vodafone's C&W Worldwide bid deadline extended

-LONDON Vodafone must decide whether to bid for Britain's Cable & Wireless Worldwide by 29 March after regulator the Takeover Panel extended the deadline on Friday to the same date set for potential rival bidder Tata Communications.
+LONDON Vodafone (VOD.L) must decide whether to bid for Britain's Cable & Wireless Worldwide CWP.L by 29 March after regulator the Takeover Panel extended the deadline on Friday to the same date set for potential rival bidder Tata Communications (TATA.NS).

 The takeover panel had set a "put up or shut up" deadline for March 12 after Vodafone said in February it was in the early stage of considering whether to make a cash bid for Cable & Wireless Worldwide (C&WW).